JakeSteam/blog-personal/_drafts/2025-07-01-android-games-july-2025.md

 - As with any incremental, make sure you calculate the cost / reward for different tiers of upgrades to buy the more efficient option.
 - At some point you need to "fire" mass by purchasing upgrades.
 It took me a minute to realise some purchases were actually interacting with the planet itself, and timing was important.
+- SPACEPLAN is also [available on Steam](https://store.steampowered.com/app/616110/SPACEPLAN/) (£1 / $1 at time of writing!).

 ---